pkolchanov/CustomizingPython/pipe.md

 BLAH BLAH
 ```

-Seems like compiler can't resolve `f` symbol.
+Seems like compiler can't resolve a `f` symbol.
 Let's fix that.

 #### Symbables